 Women can be treated for overflow incontinence with:

 • A catheter.
 A catheter is a thin, flexible tube that allows urine to drain out.
 It is inserted into the bladder through the urethra.
-Different types of catheters include:
+This may be a straight catheter, which is inserted several times a day.
+Or it may be a suprapubic catheter, which is put into the bladder through a small cut in the belly.

 • Surgery.
 Surgery may be needed to correct problems that cause overflow incontinence, such as obstructions or abnormal growths in the urinary tract.